 Sandbox and production URLs

-Use these values to switch between Sandbox (test) and Production without code changes.
-The key idea is to keep your base URLs, realms, and credentials in configuration, then load the correct set per environment.
+Use these values to switch between Sandbox and Production without code changes.
+Keep your base URLs, realms, and credentials in configuration, then load the correct set per environment.

 Bead uses different authentication methods depending on the API family:

-• Payments APIs use a terminal API key sent as X-Api-Key.
+• Payments APIs use an API key sent as X-Api-Key.

-• Other Bead APIs (Onboarding, Entity Management, Reporting, Settlement) use OAuth 2.0 access tokens.
+• Other Bead APIs may use OAuth 2.0 access tokens depending on the product area and endpoint family.

 Payments